API 579/ASME-1 Fitness for Service on Urea Reactor

 2) Fitness for Service brittle evaluation

-3) Dents, gouges and dent-gouge combination evaluation
+3) Dents, gouges and dent-gouge evaluations

 4) Stress analysis and remaining life assessment

 Stresses, design details, inspection results and fracture potential for critical locations in the reactor were examined to determine the locations where brittle fracture could be limiting.
 The outer shell of the reactor is subjected to axial pressure stresses and to high bending stresses where it is welded to the circumferential welds.
-The outside layer of the multiwalled segments are reduced by the presence of gas between the 24 layers.

 Linear indications had been found during the most recent inspection.
 These circumferential shell indications near the circumferential welds were long and shallow, and subject to axial tension due to pressure and bending loads due to the differential radial expansion of the circumferential welds v. the outer shell of the multi-walled vessel (which include the as-built gaps).
 Axial tensile stresses are relatively high at these locations, and they represent the most limiting brittle fracture risk.